vapidgnu/bash-bin/README.md

 ### disk_mount.sh
 * needs some level of dynamic assessment of the disk space
-* also need to write/find useful snippets for partion schemes.
+* also need to write/find useful snippets for partition schemes.